crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

 This usecase covers following interface and methods:

-* XWalkView interface: onOverScrolled methods
+* XWalkView interface: onOverScrolled method

-### 33. The [AcceptFileSchemeCookiesActivityAsync](AcceptFileSchemeCookiesActivityAsync.java) sample check whether XWalkCookieManager can set AcceptFileSchemeCookies, include:
+### 33. The [XWalkViewWithAcceptFileSchemeCookiesAsync](XWalkViewWithAcceptFileSchemeCookiesAsync.java) sample check whether XWalkCookieManager can set AcceptFileSchemeCookies, include:

 * XWalkCookieManager apis can work

 This usecase covers following interface and methods:

-* XWalkView interface: onDraw method
 * XWalkCookieManager interface: setAcceptFileSchemeCookies, allowFileSchemeCookies methods

-### 34. The [XWalkViewWithOnTouchEventAsync](XWalkViewWithOnTouchEventAsyc.java) sample check whether onTouchEvent method work as same as WebView, include:
+### 34. The [XWalkViewWithOnTouchEventAsync](XWalkViewWithOnTouchEventAsync.java) sample check whether onTouchEvent method work as same as WebView, include:

 * onTouchEvent can be override

 This usecase covers following interface and methods:

 * XWalkView interface: onTouchEvent method

+### 35. The [XWalkViewWithOverScrollByAsync](XWalkViewWithOverScrollByAsync.java) sample check whether overScrollBy method work as same as WebView, include:

+* overScrollBy can be override

+This usecase covers following interface and methods:

+* XWalkView interface: overScrollBy method